Raulentiul/Proiect-VF/src/TOOLS.md

 ### Description
 This URL is intended to track the CAV'25 Artifact for paper: Non Termination Proving: 100 Million LoC and Beyond

 ### Used for
 - termination

-### Input formats
-(none)

-### Supported languages
-(none)

-### Supported inputs
-(none)

-### Properties verified
-- termination

-### Techniques
-(none)

-### External tools
-(none)

-### Examples
-(none)

-### References
-(none)

----

-## Artifact for the intermediate report "Modular termination verification with a higher-order concurrent separation logic" (December 2022) by Justus Fasse and Bart Jacobs

-- **Website:** N/A
-- **DOI:** 10.5281/zenodo.7585369
-- **Status:** Unknown
-- **Last updated:** 2023-01-30T14:26:49.116100+00:00

-### Description
-# Artifact for the intermediate report "Modular termination verification with a higher-order concurrent separation logic" (December 2022) by Justus Fasse and Bart Jacobs

-The file contains Coq theories built on top of Iris 4.0.

-To facilitate comparison with the original Iris/HeapLang development, from which this artifact is derived, the source code is provided as a git bundle.

-## How to build

-Unpacking the git bundle
-- `git clone artifact.bundle`
-- `cd artifact`
-- You should now already be on the `HeapLangLt` branch

-To build
-- `opam repo add coq-released https://coq.inria.fr/opam/released`
-- `opam pin add coq-iris 4.0.0`
-- `dune build`

-## Directory structure

-The rough directory structure of the development is described next.
-A precise list of changes can be obtained via git's diff mechanism.

-1. The directory `modular_termination/` which defines the global ghost resource tracking the stock of call permissions, an instance of the Auth(Multiset) camera.
-The Auth(Multiset) camera is reused in the proof of the concurrent stack with helping.

-  - `auth_gmultiset.v` constructs the general Auth(Multiset) camera construction with some helper lemmas
-  - `call_permissions.v` defines the global ghost resource used to reason about HeapLang<'s stock of call permissions

-2. `iris_heap_lang/` provides an adapted version of Iris 4.0's HeapLang that defines HeapLang<.

-  - `lang.v` defines the extended syntax and semantics of HeapLang<
-  - `iris_heap_lang/primitive_laws.v` contains the `wp_burn` lemma
-  - `iris_heap_lang/termination.v` gives the definitions and proofs that a HeapLang< program with "enough burns" (defined in the same file) cannot have infinite executions

-3. `concurrent-stack-with-helping` contains the code for the case study of a concurrent stack with helping with a HoCAP-style specification.
-In general both the original code and our adaptions are present.
-In those cases, the definition with the prime (e.g. `concurrent_stack` vs. `concurrent_stack'`) is the version adapted for termination verification.

-  - `specs.v` defines the HoCAP-style specification for concurrent stacks
-  - `concurrent_stack4.v` gives an implementation satisfying the extended specification.
-The main theorems of the example are `push'_works` (`push'` corresponds to `push_inner` in the report), `push_outer_works` (`push_outer` corresponds to `push` in the report) and finally the proofs that the implementation satisfies the specification: `spec'`.
-  - `client.v` defines a simple client of the specification.
-It creates a concurrent stack and pushes 42 twice to it, once in a forked off thread and once in the original thread.

-### Used for
-- termination